sandstreamdev/std/README.md

 ##### Questions

-- How to use identity function?
+- How to use the identity function?
 - Where and why is identity function useful?

 #### memoize